 - Gradually add the self-rising flour and continue to mix until the mixture is smooth.

-- Use a spoon (an ice cream scoop works great) to spoon dollops of dough on a baking sheet lined with parchment paper.
+- Use a spoon to distribute dollops of dough on a baking sheet lined with parchment paper.

 - Use the back of the spoon to gently push down the dough.
 Add the white chocolate chip cookies by hand.